bendyworks/docker-rails-app/README.md

 # README

-This is a companion repo to the Wrangling Complex Rails apps with Docker.
+This is a companion repo to the Wrangling Complex Rails apps with Docker blog series.

 In order to run this app: